ipatate/gatsby-plugin-snipcart-advanced/readme.md

 - Added possibility of use public key api Snipcart from plugin options or from environment variables
 - Use SnipcartContext instead of SnipCartContext

+  1.0.2

+- Add provideDefaultCurrency options for multi-currency carts

+  1.0.3

+- Add useSideCart for open the cart in a side modal
+- Add templateURL for use templates in an external file

 ## TODO